jayzheng98/jayzheng98.github.io/_projects/project2.md

 <div align="center"> <img alt="p2-7" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/proj2-7.png?raw=true" width="720px"> </div><br>

-**3.** However, the above work is kind of rudimentary, since about **93%** logs will be labeled by the config file.
+**3.** However, the above work is kind of rudimentary, since about **93%** logs will be labeled.
 In other words, its strong generalization results in low identification of real attack behaviors
  - *For example, all operations achieved by Powershell will be labeled as "[T1059.001 Powershell](https://attack.mitre.org/techniques/T1059/001/)", while they can actually be divided more specifically*

 **4.** Therefore, we've written another set of **[detection rules](https://github.com/jayzheng98/Mapping-Sysmonlogs-to-ATTACK)** specialized for the commandline (powershell/cmd/terminal) inputs.
 It integrates 770 attack abilities of [MITRE Caldera platform](https://caldera.mitre.org/), covering 11 tactics and about 240 techniques (60%) of ATT&CK